 His books include (with Robert MacCoun) Drug War Heresies: Learning from Other Places, Times and Vices (Cambridge University Press, 2001, (with Letizia Paoli and Victoria Greenfield) The World Heroin Market: Can Supply be Cut?
 (Oxford University Press, 2009); and with 4 other authors Cannabis Policy: Moving Beyond Stalemate (Oxford University Press, 2010) From 1999 to 2004 he was editor of the Journal of Policy Analysis and Management.
 In 2007 he was elected the first president of the International Society for the Study of Drug Policy.

-Dr. Reuter was a member of the National Research Council Committee on Law and Justice from 1997-2002 and of the Office of National Drug Control Policy’s Committee on Data, Research and Evaluation fromn 1996-2003.
-He has served on a number of National Academy of Sciences panel and is currently chairing one dealing with immigration enforcement.
+Dr. Reuter was a member of the National Research Council Committee on Law and Justice from 1997-2002 and of the Office of National Drug Control Policy’s Committee on Data, Research and Evaluation from 1996-2003.
+He has served on a number of National Academy of Sciences panel andrecently chaired one assessing the problem of illicit cigarette markets.
 He has testified frequently before Congress and has addressed senior policy audiences in many countries, including Australia, Chile, Colombia and Great Britain.
 He has served as a consultant to numerous government agencies (including GAO, ONDCP, NIJ, SAMHSA) and to foreign organizations including the European Monitoring Center on Drugs and Drug Abuse, United Nations Drug Control Program and the British Department of Health.
-Most recently he has been doing research for the Worl Bank.
+Most recently he has been doing research for the World Bank.
 Dr. Reuter received his PhD in Economics from Yale.